kerns/commander-v/README.md

 Sharing in this way makes it easier to pair with an AI for help with your code, and to solve problems with an approach that makes sense for the system as a whole – not just for a single function or system in isolation.

-Regularly reorienting your partner AI the current state of the files you're working with helps overcome limits of memory, and reduces the drift toward hallucination that smaller, self-hosted models are known to experience when pressed at length.
+Regularly reorienting your partner AI in the updated state of your code can also help overcome limits on memory, and can reduce the drift toward hallucination that smaller, self-hosted models are known to experience when pressed at length.

 Watch...👇👀🍿